BTemuujin/Pymatgen_CNN_VNN/README.md

 Here CrystalNN and VoronoiNN packages of Pymatgen is used to extract min, max, mean bond-lengths, mean volume, coordination number, and standard volume deviation using Voronoi polyhedra.

 POSCAR file is read and bond-length distance is set to be 3 Angstrom.

+Results are printed out in table format and outputed to txt file.